Advertiser Disclosure

 Get worldwide lounge access with the Chase Sapphire Reserve card.
 Priority Pass lounge Quito, Ecuador UIO airport.
 Image Credit: Christine Krzyszton

 Purchase protection provides an added layer of peace of mind for purchases made with your card.
-Both offer up to $50,000 in claims per year, but the Chase Sapphire Reserve card protects up to $10,000 per item while the Chase Sapphire Preferred card offers $500 per item.
+Both offer up to $50,000 in claims per year, but the Chase Sapphire Reserve card protects up to $10,000 per item, while the Chase Sapphire Preferred card offers $500 per item.

 Travel protections that cover lost or delayed luggage and trip cancellation are identical.
-However, the Chase Sapphire Reserve card offers slightly enhanced insurance benefits for trip delay coverage, travel accident coverage, and emergency evacuation.
+However, the Chase Sapphire Reserve card offers slightly better insurance benefits for trip delay coverage, travel accident coverage, and emergency evacuation.

 Authorized Users